ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

     -   `NOT startsWith(s, 'test')`
 :::

+In addition to skip indices, there are also [Approximate Nearest Neighbor Search Indexes](../../../engines/table-engines/mergetree-family/replication.md).

 ## Projections {#projections}
 Projections are like [materialized views](../../../sql-reference/statements/create/view.md#materialized) but defined in part-level.
 It provides consistency guarantees along with automatic usage in queries.